bugs-dot-jar/bugs-dot-jar/README.md

 ```

 ## Directory & File Structure
 To browse a specific bug data, please go to one of the following project directories and select a branch starting with "bugs-dot-jar-".
 The branch names follow the format: "bugs-dot-jar\_\[JIRA Issue ID\]\_\[Git commit ID of the fixed version\].
-Each branch in a project represents the buggy version corresponding to the JIRA Issue and also includes the developer patch and the test results under `.bugs-dot-jar` directory.
+Each branch in a project represents the buggy version corresponding to the JIRA Issue and also includes the bug report, the developer patch, and the test results under `.bugs-dot-jar` directory.
 ```
 .
 +-- accumulo
 |   +-- .bugs-dot-jar
+|       +-- bug-report.yml
 |       +-- developer-patch.diff
 |       +-- test-results.txt
 |       +-- flaky-test-results.txt